If you haven’t got the right tools it makes marketing a LOT harder – if not impossible.

 There must be a better way to do this!

 Trying to market your business without the correct tools is hard work.
-There is also the risk of losing focus from your marketing and business goals.
+There is also the risk of losing focus on your marketing and business goals.
 Your objective shifts to trying to make the most of what you have.

 Is it better to use what you have or make sure you have the right tool?